rewardz/django_model_helpers/README.md

 uploaded images for this model will be stored in: `media/Profile/<random_name>`

 ### get\_current\_datetime
-Normally calling this function is same as calling `timezone.now()` However when writing test cases for your model/api you might need to assume certain datetime to be current datetime and that's when this function comes handy.
+Normally calling this function is same as calling `timezone.now()` however, when writing test cases for your model/api you might need to assume certain datetime to be current datetime and that's when this function comes handy.

 	In [2]: get_current_datetime()
 	Out[2]: datetime.datetime(2015, 10, 13, 4, 53, 55, 443135, tzinfo=<UTC>)